GromNaN/GitWikiBundle/README.rst

     # app/config/config.yml
     gitwiki.config: ~

-Alternativement, for advanced configuration, the available parameters are:
+For advanced configuration, the available parameters are:

 ::